henokmikre/static_generator/README.md

     + [Files Generation](#files-generation)

 ## Installation

+Typically the Static Generator module is installed on a Drupal site that is located behind a firewall.
+That way content editors can edit the content in a more secure environment.
+As content editors publish content, it is pushed out to a public facing static site in real time.

+### Requirements

+- Drupal 8.5 or greater
+- PHP 7.2 or greater

+### Steps
 - Install this module using the normal Drupal module installation process.
 - Configure a private directory in settings.php.
 - Configure static generation settings at /admin/config/system/static_generator.

-### Requirements

-- Drupal 8.5 or greater
-- PHP 7.2 or greater
+- Create a script that uses rsync to push generated files to a public facing server that serves the static files.

 ## Settings